 If you’re at home struggling to fend off boredom, you’re not alone.
 Students just like you are sitting around wondering what to do, and how to get creative and engaged with something while you’re stuck at home.
 And even in non-quarantine times, these 11 Youtube art documentaries are great launching pads to get you back into art and creative practice.

 Maybe you just need that push back into whatever gets you motivated.
-Whatever kind of artist you might be, you’re guaranteed to find a video you’ll enjoy in the playlist below.
+Whatever kind of artist you might be, you’re guaranteed to find some art documentaries that you’ll enjoy in the playlist below.
 Or, watch them all!

 I can vouch, they’re all pretty amazing and make me want to get off my butt and get back to creating.